learn-co-curriculum/java-file-input-output/README.md

 ### Writing to a File

-In order to write to a file, Java has provided a `FileWriter` class.
+There are several ways to write to a file and read a file in Java!
+We'll cover some of the ways we can read and write to a file in this section.

+Let's start by introducing the `FileWriter` class.
 There are a few ways to construct the `FileWriter` instance.
-Consider the first two
+Consider the first two constructors:
-constructors:

 ```java
 import java.io.File;